Riding Lessons

 - Make goals to measure success.

 - Riding involves a lot of body control.
-Strenthening exercises and stretching will help you improve at a more rapid rate.
+Strengthening exercises and stretching will help you improve at a more rapid rate.

 - Watch other riders in lessons, clinics, or online.
 See how what you are doing ties in to the big picture.
 Compare and contrast what you are doing with how other riders are getting it done.
 Find language that helps the ideas you are learning resonate for a more rapid progression.